syncfusion-content/wpf-docs/wpf/Classic/GridData/Data-Presentation.md

 ### Table Summaries

 The Table Summary is associated with the whole grid table itself.
 The GridDataControl.TableSummaryRows collection manages summaries of this type.
 It provides support to add multiple summaries.
-These summaries are enabled by setting the ShowTableSummariesproperty to true.
+These summaries are enabled by setting the ShowTableSummaries property to true.

 {% highlight xaml %}